 Two Views of Jesus Christ

-I recently read a remarkable book about Jesus Christ.
+I am reading a remarkable book about Jesus Christ.

 It is called The Law of the Offerings, by Andrew Jukes.
 Written over a century ago, it demonstrates how the five tabernacle offerings described in the first seven chapters of the book of Leviticus symbolically portrayed, in advance, the life and death of the Messiah.